manueich/manueich.github.io/_pages/Bayesian_Inference/BI_VB.md

 ### Free Energy Decomposition

 The last and undoubtedly most complicated thing is to derive the expression for the Free Energy.
-There are a lot of expression to formulate but it is essentially just more of the same we have done for the update rules.
+There are a lot of expressions to formulate but it is essentially just more of the same we have done for the update rules.
 From expression (7), we have the following expression for the Free Energy.

 $$\mathcal{F} = \mathbb{E}\left[\log p(w,\beta)  + \log L(\mathcal{D}|w,\beta) - \log q(w,\beta)\right]_{q(w,\beta)},$$